VyStewart/maestro-learning-journey/scratchpad/tern01/weeh01_python_sratchpad.md

-# Week 01 Scratchpad – Experiments, Mistakes & Debugging Thoughts
+# Week 01

+## Experiments, Mistakes & Debugging Thoughts

 This file holds all my raw discoveries, mistakes, fixes, and experiments from Week 1.
 Not polished — just real learning moments.